MagnetarRocket/steaview/README.md

 ## Configuration
-Starview is configured in a manner not unlike sunview, in using a `.starview` file found in the user's directory that has a mostly simular synthex that's easier to remember.
+Starview is configured in a manner not unlike sunview, in using a `.starview` file found in the user's directory that has a mostly simular synthex to X11 that's easier to remember.

 Avaible options are: